alexandergagliano/meta-broker/README.md

 # The Meta-Broker

-A simple web application that acts as a "meta-broker" for astrophysics and the study of transients.
-It allows you to search for a transient by name and provides direct links to view the object across multiple astronomical data brokers.
+A simple web application that acts as a "meta-broker" for studying transients on TNS and ZTF.

 ## Features